 Understanding Negligence and Birth Injuries in South Carolina

 There are many ways a newborn infant can sustain a birth injury.
-Our lawyers will investigate how someone’s failure to uphold a standard of care caused the injury of a child or the child’s mother.
+As a result, our lawyers will investigate how someone’s failure to uphold a standard of care caused the injury of a child or the child’s mother.
 Testing can identify issues or complications, such as low oxygen levels or issues with the umbilical cord.
 Neglecting these exams could result in harm to the child or mother.

-During the delivery, the misuse of delivery tools such as suction and extraction devices can cause head, brain, neck, and/or nerve damage in the baby.
-Such damage can lead to long-term injuries, such as cerebral palsy and Erb’s palsy, which can affect the baby’s mental and physical development.
+Next, during the delivery, the misuse of delivery tools such as suction and extraction devices can cause head, brain, neck, and/or nerve damage in the baby.
+Such damage can lead to long-term injuries.
+For example, cerebral palsy and Erb’s palsy, which can affect the baby’s mental and physical development.

 Preparing to Pursue a Medical Malpractice Suit for Birth Injuries

 If you want to sue for injuries during your child’s birth, you must follow state guidelines for filing these types of lawsuits.
 Your lawyer can file the Notice of Intent to File Suit required by S.C.
 Ann. § 15-79-125.
 You or your lawyer must make sure the court and all parties being sued receive a copy of this notice.
 You must also attend mediation for your medical malpractice case.